Kleo the Misfit Unicorn

-Kleo the Misfit Unicorn is Canadian children's animated series.
+Kleo the Misfit Unicorn is a Canadian children's animated television series.
 A television pilot episode for the series aired in 1997, and Kleo the Misfit Unicorn became a regular series in 1998.

 Plot

 The series takes place in the fictional world of Misfit Land, populated by 'misfits', an eclectic group of characters notable for their unique traits that distinguish them from other members of their species.
 Kleo is a unicorn charged with aiding those who accidentally arrive in Misfit Land in returning to their home worlds.

 Characters

 Misfit Land (Ir)Regulars

 These are the key misfits who have chosen to stay in Misfit Land indefinitely.
 They each represent a different aspect of what it can mean to be a misfit.